Not Ready to File Taxes? 8 Things to Do Now to Prepare

-Now that the confetti has settled and New Year's resolutions are either taking shape or already falling flat, it's time for another less enjoyable annual tradition: tax season.
+Now that the confetti has settled and New Year's resolutions are already falling flat, it's time for another less enjoyable annual tradition: tax season.

-While the IRS won't start accepting returns until January 27th, you can take some steps now to prepare for a smooth tax filing process.
+The IRS starts accepting returns on January 26th, but if you're not ready to file, you can take some steps now to prepare for a smooth tax filing process.

 Here are eight tips to get you started, beginning with information on when you can file your federal income tax return.